Applications for the 2022 program are now open.

-As science communications have grown increasingly complex and convoluted, the world needs individuals who can communicate science, medicine and health concepts effectively and accurately in ways audiences can understand.
+As science communications have grown increasingly complex and convoluted, the world needs those who can communicate science, medicine and health concepts effectively and accurately in ways audiences can understand.

-- Schedule: Part-time, 180 hours of online learning
+- Duration: 11 months, part-time, totalling 180 hours of online learning

 - Cost: $11,000

 - Next program start date: January 10, 2022

 - Application deadline: October 31, 2021

 The program provides you a skill set that combines scientific knowledge and critical thinking, creative approaches to design, and teamwork and communication.
 The unique curriculum is built in part on the lived experiences and collaborations of teams at the Centre for Digital Media and at the Hackspace for Innovation and Visualization in Education (HIVE).

 You’ll complete the program ready to contribute confidently and creatively to biomedical communications projects for healthcare clients, in a variety of roles and capacities depending on your experience and education.

 While our students come from a variety of backgrounds, what we are looking for is a passion for clear communication, an appreciation for creativity and design, and a desire to help people learn and understand.